We have name recognition

 • We’ll put you on the path to become an RDN: This program – offered both on-campus and through distance delivery (not online) – provides the supervised practice that is required to sit for your RDN exam.

-• We offer an on-site Dietetic Internship and a distance option: For the on-site option, we arrange all sites and preceptors.
-For the distance option, students find their own sites, but cannot use any of the preceptors with whom we have agreements.
+• We offer an on-site Dietetic Internship and a distance delivery option: For the on-site option, we arrange all sites and preceptors.
+For the distance delivery option, students find their own sites, and must be more than 100 miles away from the RSC campus.

 • Full accreditation: This program is accredited by the Accreditation Council for Education in Nutrition and Dietetics.